Daniel Theis: National team career

 Theis was a member of the junior national teams of Germany.
-With Germany's junior national teams, he played at the 2011 FIBA Europe Under-20 Championship, and the 2012 FIBA Europe Under-20 Championship.
+With the Germany U20 national team, he played at the 2011 FIBA U20 European Championship, and the 2012 FIBA U20 European Championship.

-On July 27, 2014, Theis made his first appearance with the senior German national basketball team in a game against Finland.
-With Germany's senior team, he played at the EuroBasket 2015 qualification tournament.
+On 27 July 2014, Theis made his first appearance with the senior Germany national team in a game against Finland.
+With Germany's senior team, he played in the EuroBasket 2015 qualification tournament.
+Two years later, Theis was selected to represent Germany at the EuroBasket 2017, where he averaged 10.9 points and 6.3 rebounds per game during the competition.